Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Empirical example

 While negative ties are not suppressed in the face of 2-path alliance relations, zero ties are clearly so.
 The null distribution (the gray region in the plot) suggests that the structure of the distribution of positive, negative and zero ties makes a randomly generated balance correlation more likely to be negative, it is still the case that zero ties are much less likely to appear than can be attributed to chance under this null model.
 Again, the primary exception to this general finding occurs during the LOA period.
 It appears for the \textit{<pp>} family, countries are likely to form alliances with other countries where they have many common mutual alliances with third party countries.
 And, while they may or may not engage in a hostile stance against these countries, they appear to avoid a neutral or non-tie relation with them.
 That is, they are forced to either fish or cut bait, to choose sides.

-\subsubsection{PN (and Twin NP) Family}
+\subsubsection{PN (and twin NP) family}

-Figure \ref{fig:PN}, showing the three plots of balance correlations in the PN family, provides an interesting extension of the results in the prior figure.
-While the balance correlations for \textit{<p.pn>}, the first panel in Figure \ref{fig:PN}, show a predominent tendency towards correlations near zero up to the years just prior to WWII, the period subsequent to WWII contain mostly significantly positive correlations.
+Fig~\ref{fig:PN}, showing the three plots of balance correlations in the PN family, provides an interesting extension of the results in the prior figure.
+While the balance correlations for \textit{<p.pn>}, the first panel in Fig~\ref{fig:PN}, show a predominent tendency towards correlations near zero up to the years just prior to WWII, the period subsequent to WWII contain mostly significantly positive correlations.
 This is true despite the fact that \textit{<p.pn>} configuration theoretically represents an unbalanced condition: One should not consider an enemy of a friend (or its twin condition, a friend of an enemy) a friend.
-Yet it seems to be so, and steadily so since the late 1950's.
+Yet it seems to be a consistent strategy since the late 1950's.
+Establishing these structures is a tertius gaudens strategy \cite{Burt1992} .

-On the other hand, the second plot in Figure \ref{fig:PN} shows reasonable evidence for balance in that for a majority of years the \textit{<n.pn>} configuration is also positive and significant.
+On the other hand, the second plot in Fig~\ref{fig:PN} shows evidence for balance in that for a majority of years the \textit{<n.pn>} configuration is also positive, significant and never negative over this period.
 And the strength of these findings, as represented by the size of the correlations, exceeds the size of the balance-disconfirming correlations in the \textit{<p.pn>} plot.
 That is, during much of this period of time we examined, the propensity to engage in a hostile act against a country who is a friend of an enemy is substantially greater than if they are not a friend of an enemy.
 The fact that both of these conditions (\textit{<p.pn>} and \textit{<n.pn>}) exist at the same time speaks to the complexity of international relations.
 To presume that only one balance rule operates in any given temporal or network circumstance is belied by these results.

 What is also clear is the \textit{z}-ties tend to be significantly suppressed in the face of \textit{<pn>} 2-path relations.
 Again, it suggests neutrality is less an option many times in the face of these 2-path conditions.
-This general tendency, though, does not always coincide with the years during which this was true for the \textit{<z.pp>} balance correlations in Figure \ref{fig:PP}.
+This general tendency, though, does not always coincide with the years during which this was true for the \textit{<z.pp>} balance correlations in Fig~\ref{fig:PP}.

-\subsubsection{PZ (and Twin ZP) Family}
+\subsubsection{PZ (and twin ZP) family}